The Side Effects Of Ketosis

 4. Hunger And Constipation

 Foods that provide you with fiber, such as legumes, whole grains, and beans, contain carbohydrates.
 This means that you will be skipping these extremely good sources of fiber when you want your body to be in ketosis.
-Fiber is the main component of your diet that makes you feel full and helps with proper bowel movement.
+Fiber is the main component of your diet that makes you feel full and helps with a proper bowel movement.
 Without a sufficient supply of fiber in your body, you will feel hungry consistently and will suffer from constipation.

 5. Leg Cramps

 In order to get into a state of ketosis, you have to switch to a low-carb or no-carb diet.
 This means that you have to eliminate many sources of the important minerals that assist in proper muscle function, such as sodium, potassium, and calcium, if you aren’t careful about getting these from other sources.
 The lack of these minerals can cause your leg muscles to cramp.

 Being in a state of ketosis means that there is an excess buildup of ketones in your body.
 Too much ketones can be harmful for your health and are constantly removed through urine.
 Since you will be following a ketogenic diet, there will be an excess of sodium in your body, which is also removed through urine.
 Excess urination can cause you to become dehydrated and further deplete you of essential minerals.

 7. Disrupted Menstrual Cycle Or Absence Of Periods

 Being on a ketogenic diet means that you will lose an extreme amount of weight and your body will be under stress most of the time.
 This can disrupt your menstrual cycle.
 In extreme cases, you can experience amenorrhea, the complete absence of periods.
 You should eat healthy and consult a doctor if you experience amenorrhea.

 Ketosis can change your blood composition by lowering your platelet count and platelet function.
 You can experience easy bruising when you continue a low-carb diet.